He’s Kenough: Mattel launches Ryan Gosling’s ‘Ken’ doll

 Ken Doll Wearing “I Am Kenough” Hoodie — Barbie The Movie

 This posable Ken Doll comes in his iconic “I am Kenough” hoodie from “Barbie the Movie.”
 He completes the look with sweatpants and boxing sneakers, plus a lightning headband and a horse charm necklace leftover from his days of running the Barbieland patriarchy.
-You can preorder this Ken doll now, to ship on or before Oct.
-31.
+You can preorder this Ken doll now, with a ship date in 2024.

 More products and accessories that show you are Kenough